 Implementation and experimentation: We implement our techniques on a forty-machine Linux-based hosting platform and use our prototype to conduct a detailed experimental evaluation using two open-source multi-tier applications.
-Our results show: (i) our model effectively captures key characteristics of multi-tier applications and overcomes the short-comings inherent in existing provisioning techniques based on single-tier models, and (ii) the combination of predictive and reactive mechanisms allows us to deal with predictable workload variations as well as unexpected spikes (during a flash crowd, our data center could double the capacity of a three-tier application within 5 min).
+Our results show: (i) our model effectively captures key characteristics of multi-tier applications and overcomes the shortcomings inherent in existing provisioning techniques based on single-tier models, (ii) the combination of predictive and reactive mechanisms allows us to deal with predictable workload variations as well as unexpected spikes (during a flash crowd, our data center could double the capacity of a three-tier application within 5 min), and (iii) the use of virtual machines can reduce the overhead of switching servers from several tens of minutes to less than a second.

 The remainder of this paper is structured as follows.
 Section 2 presents an overview of the proposed system.
-Sections 3-5 present our provisioning algorithms.
-We present our prototype implementation in 6, our experimental evaluation in Section 7, and conclusions in Section 8.
+Sections 3-6 present our provisioning algorithms.
+We present our prototype implementation in 7, our experimental evaluation in Section 8, and conclusions in Section 9.